TheJelmega/prog-lang/design/README.md

 <generic-param> := <generic-type-param> | <generic-value-param>
 ```

-A subset of items may be paramterized by types and constants.
+A subset of items may be parameterized by types and constants.
 These parameters generally follow the name of the item defined, but for an `impl`, these must be defined after the keyword.
 Type and value paramters may come in any order, if a parameter pack it used, it must come as the last value in the declaration.